• Skip to primary navigation

 • To serve (option 2): Add all the basmati rice on top of the fish/onion-tomato mixture and serve and garnish with coriander leaves.
 Some ghee and lemon juice work well too.
 Mix throughly while serving.

-Note: If you make and love this recipe, I would love to hear from you in the comments below.
+For other delicious recipes from the blog, click here.
+If you make this recipe and love it, let me know in the comments below.
 If you are sharing on Instagram, please do tag me @rupalbhatikar.

 Categories: Goan Recipes Tags: Fish Biryani, Goan Fish Recipe, Goan recipe, Indian food, Pomfret fish recipe, Rice Main Course, Seafood Recipe, Suni's Goan Fish Biryani